Flagsmith/flagsmith/docs/docs/integrations/mixpanel.md

 ## Getting Mixpanel Cohorts into Flagsmith

 If you want to control Flagsmith Flags based on Cohorts in Mixpanel, you will need to send cohort data from Mixpanel into Flagsmith.
-There is no way currently of automating this process from the Mixpanel side, but you can send cohorts from MixPanel into Flagsmith, using [Mixpanel Webhooks](https://developer.mixpanel.com/docs/cohort-webhooks).
+There is no way currently of automating this process from the Mixpanel side, but you can send cohort data from MixPanel into Flagsmith, using [Mixpanel Webhooks](https://developer.mixpanel.com/docs/cohort-webhooks).
+The flow looks like this:

+Identity cohort changes in Mixpanel -> Triggers MixPanel Webhook -> Hits endpoint on your infrastructure -> You trigger a request to Flagsmith to set traits

 This Webhook will be triggered by Mixpanel as Identities/Users enter or leave Mixpanel cohorts.
 We can use this trigger to copy the relevant data from Mixpanel into Flagsmith.